-- 10.29 A practising barrister has an overriding duty to the Court to act with candour and independence in the interests of justice. - 10.30 A practising barrister must not knowingly deceive or mislead the Court. - 10.31 A practising barrister must not devise facts to advance his client's case. - 10.32 In all cases it is the duty of a practising barrister to guard against being made the channel for questions or statements which are only intended to insult or annoy either the witness or any other person or otherwise are an abuse of Counsel's function, and to exercise his own judgment both as to the substance and the form of the questions put or statements made. - 10.33 A practising barrister must not, when conducting his case, assert his personal opinion of the facts or the law to the Court unless invited by the Court to do so.
+- 10.29 A practising barrister has an overriding duty to the Court to act with candour and independence in the interests of justice. - 10.30 A practising barrister must not knowingly deceive or mislead the Court. - 10.31 A practising barrister must not devise facts to advance his client's case. - 10.32 In all cases it is the duty of a practising barrister to guard against being made the channel for questions or statements which are only intended to insult or annoy either the witness or any other person or otherwise are an abuse of Counsel's function, and to exercise his own judgment both as to the substance and the form of the questions put or statements made.

-On the other hand, if mediation is inappropriate in any given case, Counsel should not advise the client "to go through the motion" without making a genuine attempt to settle the dispute.
+27 On the other hand, if mediation is inappropriate in any given case, Counsel should not advise the client "to go through the motion" without making a genuine attempt to settle the dispute.
 It is unethical and unprofessional knowingly to participate in a mediation for the purpose of going through the motions, or so as to enable a representation to be made to the Court that mediation has been attempted.
-See Circular 097/10.
+See Circular No. 097/10.